-During the fourth quarter of 2011, we recognized an income tax benefit of \$891,000 on the reduction of an uncertain tax position liability relating to a period that is now outside the applicable statute of limitations.
+During the third quarter of 2012, we recognized an income tax benefit of \$1,602,000 on the reduction of an uncertain tax position liability relating to a prior tax deduction that is now outside the applicable statute of limitations.
+The income tax benefit included a \$1,418,000 reduction in the uncertain tax position liability and the reversal of \$184,000 of accrued interest and penalties.
+During the fourth quarter of 2011, we recognized an income tax benefit of \$891,000 on the reduction of an uncertain tax position liability relating to a period that is outside the applicable statute of limitations.
+The income tax benefit included an \$1,418,000 reduction liability relating to a period that is outside the applicable statute of limitations.
 The income tax benefit included an \$800,000 reduction in the uncertain tax position liability and the reversal of \$91,000 of accrued interest and penalties.
-Excluding the impact of this income tax benefit, our effective income tax rate was 40.2% for the year ended December 31, 2011 compared to an effective rate of 38.9% for the year ended December 31, 2010.
+Excluding the impact of these income tax benefits in both years, our effective income tax rate was 41.1% and 40.2% for the years ended December 31, 2012 and 2011, respectively.
+As of December 31, 2012, after recording the reduction of the uncertain tax position liability, we had no other uncertain tax positions reflected on our consolidated balance sheet.

-As of December 31, 2011, we had \$1,418,000 of unrecognized tax benefits, all of which would favorably impact the effective tax rate if recognized.
-This liability is included in other long-term liabilities in the consolidated balance sheet.
-We expect that the liability for unrecognized tax benefits will decrease by \$1,418,000 during the year ended December 31, 2012 as the statute of limitations on the related tax position is due to run.
 We recognize interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-For the years ended December 31, 2011, 2010 and 2009 we recognized \$(6,000), \$93,000 and \$73,000, respectively, of interest expense (income) related to these tax positions which is reflected within income tax expense in the consolidated statements of operations.
-As of December 31, 2011, we had \$160,000 of accrued interest related to these tax positions.
+For the years ended December 31, 2012, 2011 and 2010, we recognized \$(160,000), \$(6,000) and \$93,000, respectively, of interest expense (income) related to these tax positions which is reflected within income tax expense in the consolidated statements of operations.
 We and our subsidiaries file income tax returns in the U.S. federal jurisdiction, and various state and foreign jurisdictions.
-With few exceptions, we are no longer subject to U.S. federal, state and local, or non-U.S. income tax examination by tax authorities for years prior to 2002.
+With few exceptions, we are no longer subject to U.S. federal, state and local, or non-U.S. income tax examination by tax authorities for years prior to 2009, with the exception of the net operating loss generated in 2003 that was utilized on the 2008 and 2009 tax returns.